EddOliver/AggroFox/README.md

 ## Introduction:

-Imagine a world where there is not enough food for you and your loved ones, an arid world where there is nothing to satisfy your hunger, because the current methods of agriculture, where excess fertilizers and pestices are used, do not allow sustainable agriculture.
+Imagine a world where there is not enough food for you and your loved ones, an arid world where there is nothing to satisfy your hunger, because of the current methods of agriculture, where excess fertilizers and pesticides have been used.
+These methods are not sustainable and we have to find new methods to optimize crops.
+Remember, we cannot create new land to grow crops, and the water reserves are being reduced each year.
+For that Industry 3.0, with IoT, Big Data and predictive analysis solutions have to emerge.

 ## Problematic: